Are you a young person experiencing issues such as anxiety, depression or bullying?

 Young adult non-fiction collection

-The young adult non-fiction collection is made up of over eighty titles.
+The young adult non-fiction collection is made up of over twenty titles.

 Shelf Help was launched in 2016 and many of the authors included in the scheme have since published books which also explore health and wellbeing and are included in this collection.